What to Eat Now: February

 Much of the U.S. is still cold and snowy in February; let your local supermarket's winter bounty carry you through the final months of the season.
 Hardy winter kale continues to appear in fine form across the country, while citrus fruits like grapefruit and its wee relative, the kumquat, are hitting their stride.
 California kiwis are in fine furry fettle, and the very first heralds of spring — scallions and spring onions — are starting to make an appearance in the Southern states.
 Here’s what to know about these heroes of cold February — and more importantly, what to cook with them!

 Oh, kale… Over-hyped, under-appreciated, and always sure to draw out strong opinions.
 Good thing this is one tough vegetable.
 Kale actually thrives in the winter, with a good hard frost producing sweeter and more tender greens.
-The hardiest variety of the bunch is the winterbor, most often sold simply as curly kale; other common varieties are lacinato (also called cavolo nero), which is the “flat” kale, and baby kale, whose small leaves often show up in salad mixes and batches of juicing greens.
+The hardiest variety of the bunch is the winterbor, most often sold simply as "curly kale."
+Two other common varieties include lacinato kale — also called cavolo nero, or more strikingly, "dinosaur kale" — which is the common flat-leaf kale, and baby kale, whose small leaves often show up in salad mixes and batches of juicing greens.
 True connoisseurs will keep their eye out for the all-purple redbor variety or the red-stemmed red russian.
 All of these varieties have what it takes to last through the winter, and stand up to the February chill.

 But isn’t “tough” a bad thing when it comes to something you have to chew?
 This is where it pays to know the best way to cook your greens.
 Cooking kale slow and long (as in the slow cooker soup recipe in the collection below) will help to soften it up, and removing the thick, crunchy inner rib from each leaf is a must as well.
 If serving raw, kale can be massaged with olive oil to help tenderize it.